uweremer/ddb_webapp/README.md

 ## mysqlclient
-If the `mysqlclient` for python does not install correctly (on windows machines), follow this solution: https://stackoverflow.com/a/33544958
+If the `mysqlclient` for python does not install correctly (on windows machines), follow this solution: https://stackoverflow.com/a/33544958, https://stackoverflow.com/questions/21440230/install-mysql-python-windows, for Mariadb gcc error: https://github.com/r-dbi/RMySQL/issues/197